Fourier Series and Transform

 Explain the meaning of Fourier coefficients.

-They measure the amount of correlation of a single basis function with the expanded function.
+They measure the amount of correlation of a particular basis function with the expanded function.

 Prove that Fourier transform is a linear mapping.